shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

     FSM (action -> model -> model /\ Effect (List action))
 ```

-Let's also define the function to create such instances, which is just a type constructor for now, but we leave the opportunity for it to be changed later:
+Let’s also define the function to create such instances, which is just a type constructor for now, but we leave the opportunity for it to be changed later:

 ```haskell
 make